.circleci/config.ymlin your repo, select the branch it's on to start building

 panther_analysis_tool testto ensure your unit tests are passing.

 panther_analysis_tool uploadto upload new detections to your Panther instance.
-Setting environment variables

-.circleci/aws_configwithin your forked version of
+$INTERNAL_API_HOSTwithin the Project Settings in CircleCI for your forked version of

 panther-analysisrepo in your organization.
 This will serve as your working copy of

 panther-analysis, and any changes required by your organization can be made here and will undergo any configured CI checks that you define.
 Note that as mentioned in the previous section, a CircleCI config file is already present in this repository and can be used if desired; you will need to enable this new forked project in your instance of CircleCI.